Let the (Electoral College)

 So instead of the focus being on the "battleground states", "toss-up states" (for example, the presidential election of 2012 was described as going to be decided by seven or fewer states, read full report), or enormous special interest groups of undecided voters (as in the example of senior citizens and health care in the 2008 campaign) to the almost exclusion of everyone else, candidates would have to treat each state and each voter's individual vote as meaningful and valuable.

-Political change usually proceeds at a snail's pace, and it is unknown whether the electoral college will be abolished before the next presidential election in 2020.
-If enough people support it, it can be done.
+Political change usually proceeds at a snail's pace, and the electoral college still has not been abolished with less than one year before the next presidential election in 2020.
+But if enough people support it, it can be done.

 It is hypocritical for the United States to present itself as a world leader that demands fair, equal, representative democracy of one vote for every citizen in every country receiving assistance from the United States, while not itself using and following that method in its own presidential elections.